Raphael-Boichot/SGTE-ThermDoc-database/README.md

 Search_for_elements('Al','Mo')      %search for citations about Al-Mo binary only Search_for_elements('Al','Cu','Mo') %search for citations about Al-Cu-Mo ternary only
 ```
 Any element can be added to the list.
 Inquiry is not case sensitive.
 The more the elements, the slower the search as any possible combination must be assessed (elements are not always listed by atomic mass in the database).
 The current version of the code does not allow yet to refine an enquiry (like papers about Mg-Al binaries from a particular author), may be programmed on request.
+This command is **case sensitive.**

 ```matlab
 Search_for_authors('Chatillon','Nuta')  %search for Chatillon and Nuta as authors
 ```
 The command extract references with Author#1 **AND** Author#2 **AND** Author#3, and so on.
-Not case sensitive.
+This command is **not accent or case sensitive.**

 ```matlab
 Search_for_keywords('Plutonium','Osmium') %search for paper containing Plutonium and Osmium in the title
 ```
 The command extract references with Keyword#1 **AND** Keyword#2 **AND** Keyword#3, and so on.
+This command is **not accent or case sensitive.**

 Commands can of course be scripted and ran as a batch, see **./Codes/Script.m** for example of script containing several commands.
 Papers are listed by years to ease the reading and a command to extract certain years would have no purpose.
 These simple commands must cover 99% of the needs of database users.